vtjoeh/VideoMuteDeskPro/README.md

 # VideoMuteDeskPro

+This feature is no longer required as it was incorporated into the Webex Desk.

 Version 0.1 <br/>
 Mutes video for the Desk Pro or DX-series from the touch panel or on-screen interface:
 - Video Mute, Video Unmute and Lid Closed is indicated on the screen and touch panel button.